cosmos/developer-portal/hands-on-exercise/1-native/4-add-message.md

 You are going to:

 * Create the message type.
-* Compile Protobuf
+* Compile Protobuf.
 * Create a message server next to the keeper.
 * Handle the message.
 * Register the necessary elements in the module.

 ### The game creation object type and Protobuf service

-You define them together in a new file `proto/../tx.proto`:
+You define them together in a new file `proto/alice/checkers/v1/tx.proto`:

 ```protobuf [proto/alice/checkers/v1/tx.proto]
 syntax = "proto3";